TaktiCool/CLib/doc/garbageCollector.md

 > Maintainer: joko // Jonas

-The GarbageCollector is a Module that Clears WeaponHolder, Dead Vehicle and Dead Units after a defined amount of Time.
+The GarbageCollector is a Module that Clears WeaponHolder, Dead Vehicle, and Dead Units after a defined amount of Time.
 Empty Groups will be deleted Directly after they are empty and not flagged